 Can a Landlord Deny an Emotional Support Animal?

-If you’re reading this, chances are you’re facing one of the most stressful situations a pet owner can encounter: a landlord who’s pushing back on your emotional support animal.
-After helping thousands of clients navigate these exact scenarios over the years, we can tell you that you’re not alone – and more importantly, you have rights that many landlords either don’t understand or hope you don’t know about.
+If you’re reading this, chances are you’re facing one of the most stressful situations a pet owner can encounter: a landlord who is pushing back on your emotional support animal.
+After helping thousands of individuals navigate these scenarios nationwide, one thing is clear — you are not alone, and you do have rights that many housing providers either misunderstand or overlook.

 Legal Framework for ESAs in Rental Housing